rsharma5128/student/navigation/journey.md

 ## Visual Journey

-The Linux kernel offers the best distributions for developers through it's open-source availability, allowing developers to modify critical system files to get programs to work and allowing anyone to be able to develop code.
+The Linux kernel offers the best distributions for developers through it's open-source availability, allowing developers to modify critical system files to get programs to work and allowing many developing-related packages to be installed via package managers that anyone can put software on.

 ![Tux the Linux Mascot]({{site.baseurl}}/images/tux.png)